M4he/PSU-AOTI-MemEdit-Helper/README.md

 Startup:

 1. Open up the memory edit helper first.
-Either by [building the exe](#how-to-build-a-standalone-exe) beforehand and starting it or loading the `.CT` file into Cheat Engine and allowing script execution.
+Either by [building the exe](#how-to-build-a-standalone-exe) beforehand and starting it or loading the [AOTI_memory_edit_helper.CT](https://raw.githubusercontent.com/M4he/PSU-AOTI-MemEdit-Helper/main/AOTI_memory_edit_helper.CT) file into Cheat Engine and allowing script execution.
 2. Open up the game.
 The "Attached to game process:" indicator should turn green.

 ### Editing character name or meseta (money)